Please enable JavaScript to view the comments powered by Disqus.

 C(Y) denotes the combination of some event

-nCr denotes the number of combination of n pick r
+nCr denotes the number of combinations of n pick r

 The winning formula is simple: